POL - 30.01.14 Special Events

 16. North Carolina Central University Sponsored Camps’ Insurance Coverage

-16.1.1 A Release form for all participants (which includes risk, health and emergency contact information) signed by the parent or legal guardian of minors.
+16.1.1 A Release form for all participants (which includes risk, health, and emergency contact information) signed by the parent or legal guardian of minors.
 These forms should be retained in the sponsoring department and made available to the Office of Health and Safety and/or Campus Police upon request Proof of medical insurance from each participant.

-17. Non-NCCU Sponsored Camps
+17. Non-NCCU Sponsored Minors on Camps

-17.1 Programs operated by individuals and/or non-NCCU organizations are not covered by the University’s insurance (e.g. coaches holding camps as independent contracts or other non-profit entities).
+17.1 Programs operated by individuals and/or non-NCCU organizations are not covered by the University's insurance (e.g., coaches holding camps as independent contracts or other non-profit entities).
 To protect the sponsoring individual and the University from liability, the following items are required:

 17.1.1 A Facility Use Agreement